 Executive Director, is an architect; builder; sustainable designer; furniture and cabinet maker; designed and built one of the first sustainable homes in St. Louis; Sierra Club leader for field trips abroad to do land conservation work; leader of camping outings for inner-city teens; Teacher of design-build courses for high school students.
 Frank is a founder of Building Futures and full-time employee.
 As an employee, Frank attends and participants in all board meetings but is not a voting member.

-An organic farmer; ecologist; cabinet maker; sculptor; metalworker; furniture designer; sustainable designer and currently builder of his home and studio; implements new uses for recycled materials in building scale design.
+An organic farmer; ecologist; cabinet maker; sculptor; metalworker; furniture designer; sustainable designer and builder of his home and studio; implements new uses for recycled materials in building scale design.
 His skill as a sculptor and metalworker and concern for young people is invaluable in developing new curriculum.
 Paul shares his wealth of knowledge of organic gardening with many local community gardens.
 Paul provides his expertise in the selection and installation of new equipment.

 Karl Grice, FAIA

 An architect with a Master’s degree in architecture and social work, and founding Principal of Grice Group Architects in St. Louis.
 He has over 35 years of experience as an Architect.
 As an avid local architectural history buff, Karl combines this knowledge with current design techniques to provide a unique approach to modern planning that blends with any neighborhood.
 Karl is the recipient of several prestigious awards, the most recent being Saint Louis Historical Preservation Society’s Award of Excellence, as well as receiving his third consecutive Architect of the Year Award.